 Steep: 1-5 minutes

-Use 1 rounded teaspoon (2 to 3 grams) per cup.
+Use 1 rounded teaspoon of black tea (2 to 3 grams) per 8-ounce cup.

 Steep: 3-5 minutes

 Oolong tea comes balled-up or as large, open leaves.
-Use 1 teaspoon of the balled-up kind or up to 2 tablespoons of open leaves.
+Use 1 teaspoon of the balled-up kind or up to 1 tablespoon of open leaves per 6 ounces of water.
 Put the leaves straight into the pot or in an infuser.
-Pour the water over the leaves, cover the pot and let it steep.
+Pour the water over the leaves, cover the pot, and let it steep.
 If you’ve put the leaves straight into the pot, pour the tea through a strainer.

 Steep: 1-5 minutes